MostKhalifa/SSSInternship/README.md

    - run ```docker build -t image_name .```
    - run ```docker compose up``` in git bash or cmd while in project file.
 Docker Engine must be running.
 6. If not, run application normally while having Redis and MySQL80 runnning on device.

+## Contributions
+Contributions are welcome!
+Please fork the repository and submit a pull request for any improvements or fixes.

+## License
+This project is licensed under the MIT License.

+By showcasing this application built with industry-standard practices, this repository reflects my commitment to quality software development and continuous learning.
+I hope this project demonstrates my technical skills and dedication to excellence.
+Feel free to explore the code and reach out if you have any questions or feedback.
+Thank you for visiting!